tienhuynh5312/ThinkPad-T480-Hackintosh/README.md

 - [ ] Upgrade wifi card.
 DW1560 is safe choice but expensive.
 The config.plist is modified for cheaper solution DW1820A.
 See [DW1820A finding](https://osxlatitude.com/forums/topic/11322-broadcom-bcm4350-cards-under-high-sierramojavecatalina/)

 ## Installation
-Please refer other guides for how to make a USB installation and create EFI (Clover)
+- Please refer other guides for how to make a USB installation and create EFI (Clover)
+- Please use mac serial generator or clover configurator to generate serial number and UUID.